26 Notable alumni of

 -

-Vladimir Iosifovich Sloutsker is a Russian businessman and former senator who represented Chuvash Republic in the Russian parliament.
-Sloutsker is the co-founder and President of the Israeli Jewish Congress.
+Vladimir Iosifovich Sloutsker was a Russian businessman and politician who served as a senator, representing Chuvash Republic in the Russian Parliament.
+Sloutsker was the co-founder and President of the Israeli Jewish Congress.

 -